rampall/bee-docker-utils/bee/light-node/README.md

 ![image](https://github.com/rampall/docker-compose-bee-quickstart/assets/520570/d3b2f19c-869d-400b-b300-fef2336a3d2b)

-The bee node's wallet should be now funded andbee will proceed to sync with the Swarm network.
+The bee node's wallet should be now funded and the bee light node will proceed to sync with the Swarm network.

 ## Check Bee Dashboard
 Step 8: You can visit the Bee Dashboard at - http://localhost:3333/